 I Am New Gen Magazine catches up with the young entrepreneur to find out his plan for using the investment:

 The Inspiration Behind DrivenMedia

-DrivenMedia offers an innovative yet simple advertising option using trucks, trailer and lorries already travelling the country or along a specific route as mobile billboards.
-Truck advertising is an extremely cost effective medium, compared to current marketing methods, reaching over 55,000 a day for less than 50p per thousand people.
+DrivenMedia offers an innovative yet simple advertising option using trucks, trailer, and lorries already traveling the country or along a specific route as mobile billboards.
+Truck advertising is an extremely cost-effective medium, compared to current marketing methods, reaching over 55,000 a day for less than 50p per thousand people.